Why Lo Lo?

 Lo Loestrin Fe has 26 days of "active" pills that contain hormone(s) and 2 days of "reminder" pills that do not contain hormones.
 These types of birth control pills are sometimes called extended-regimen pills.1

-What about side effects, like weight change?
+What are the side effects, like weight change?

-Wondering about changes in weight?
 In a clinical study, 4% of women reported changes in weight when taking Lo Loestrin Fe.
 The most common side effects reported by women taking Lo Loestrin Fe were nausea/vomiting (7%), headache (7%), spotting or bleeding between menstrual periods (5%), painful menstruation (4%), weight change (4%), breast tenderness (4%), acne (3%), abdominal pain (3%), anxiety (2%) and depression (2%).